snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/loading-transformed-data/index.md

 :::note

 AWS is fully supported for both Snowflake and Databricks.
 GCP is supported for Snowflake (since 5.0.0).
+Azure is supported for Snowflake (since 5.7.0).

 :::